basicBrogrammer/embedded-react-sdk/docs/integration-guide/customizing-sdk-ui.md

 ---
 title: Customizing the Gusto Embedded React SDK UI
-order: 10
 ---

 The Gusto Embedded React SDK UI is highly customizable.
 It is built to completely visually integrate with your application.

 There are two mechanisms that can be used to customize the SDK UI:

-- [Theming](../theming/theming.md) - Customizing the SDK UI design variables (e.g., color, typography, shadows, etc.)
+- [Theming](../theming/theming) - Customizing the SDK UI design variables (e.g., color, typography, shadows, etc.)
-- [Component Adapters](../component-adapter/component-adapter.md) - Replacing SDK UI components with your own UI components
+- [Component Adapters](../component-adapter/component-adapter) - Replacing SDK UI components with your own UI components

 Theming sets the visual baseline for all of the SDK UI, and it is recommended to use theming as a first pass to match your brand with the SDK.
 Component adapters are more complex to configure and should be used for advanced use cases if theming falls short.

 ### Theming

-> See [theming](../theming/theming.md) for a complete usage guide.
+> See [theming](../theming/theming) for a complete usage guide.

 Theming allows you to set typography and color styles universally and change the entire look of the UI to match your brand by specifying a limited set of values.
 For example: